kinshuk-644/covid19IndiaPortal/README.md

 # Covid-19 India Portal

-This is a backend project which consists of the code to make APIs to perform different operations.
+This is a backend code to make APIs to perform different operations.

 There is a database file `covid19IndiaPortal.db` consisting of three tables `state`, `district` and `user`.